Find Time-Saving Kindergarten Resources ➔

 Lapbooks are wonderful for themed studies.
 Let’s chat all about our space lapbook and why it is awesome for teaching young students about our solar system!

-Getting Started on your Space Lapbook
+Getting Started on Your Space Lapbook

 Lapbooks are not complicated projects.
 It just takes a little bit of preparation and a few materials.
 You most likely already have on hand everything you need to create the perfect space lapbook!
 Here are a few things you will need to get started.